Armenia: Pashinyan wins election with over half the votes | DW | 21.06.2021

 Pashinyan, a 46-year-old reformist, swept to power in 2018, having pledged to get rid of corruption and forge closer ties between Armenia and the West.

-Yet, he has lost popularity with many Armenians after signing the Moscow-brokered peace deal to end last year's war with Azerbaijan over the disputed region of Nagorno-Karabakh.
+Yet he has lost popularity among many Armenians after signing the Moscow-brokered peace deal to end last year's war with Azerbaijan over the disputed region of Nagorno-Karabakh.

 Kocharyan served as Armenia's president from 1998 to 2008.
 He is closely tied to Russian President Vladimir Putin, and faces a corruption investigation from his own time in office.
 IIn a recent interview on Russian state broadcaster RT, he said he would engage in negotiations on Nagorno-Karabakh's borders if elected.